wkamel/freelancers-friend/README.md

 ## Demo

-This script is hosted on heroku.
+This script was hosted on heroku, but now it's inactive.
-You can check it [here](http://freelancers-friend.heroku.com).
+If you would like to test it find me [on my webpage](https://softarm.pl).

 ## Testing